Conscientious objector: Israel

 All Israeli citizens and permanent residents are liable to military service.
 However, the Ministry of Defense has used its discretion under article 36 of this law to automatically exempt all non-Jewish women and all Arab men, except for the Druze, from military service ever since Israel was established.
 Israeli Arabs may volunteer to perform military service, but very few do so (except among the Bedouin population of Israel).

-In discussing the status of the armed forces shortly after the founding of the State of Israel, representatives of orthodox religious parties argued that yeshiva students should be exempt from military service.
+In discussing the status of the armed forces shortly after the founding of the State of Israel, representatives of orthodox religious parties argued against Haredi conscription in Israel and believed that yeshiva students should be exempt from military service.
 This derives from the Jewish tradition that if a man wants to dedicate his life to religious study, society must allow him to do so.
-The request of orthodox political parties to "prevent neglect of studying the Torah" was granted by the authorities.
+The request of orthodox political parties to "prevent neglect of studying the Torah" was granted by the authorities and allowed for non-conscription.
 But in recent years this exemption practice has become the subject of debate in Israeli society, as the absolute and the relative numbers of the men who received this exemption rose sharply.
+Haredi exemptions for military service rose "from 800 men in 1968 to 41,450 in 2005 compared to 7 million for the entire population of Israel.
+In percentage terms, 2.4% of the soldiers enlisting to the army in 1974 were benefiting from exemptions compared to 9.2% in 1999, when it was projected that the number would reach 15% by 2012."
 In 2012, the Israeli Supreme Court ruled in the case of Ressler et al. v.
 The Knesset et al.. that the blanket exemption granted to ultra-Orthodox yeshiva students was ultra vires the authority of the Minister of Defence, and that it violated Basic Law: Human Dignity and Liberty and was, therefore, unconstitutional.

 As for conscientious objection, in 2002, in the case of David Zonschein et al. v.
 Military Advocate General et al., the Supreme Court reiterated its position that selective conscientious objection was not permitted, adding that conscientious objection could only be recognized in cases of general objection to military service.

 Women can claim exemption from military service on grounds of conscience under arts.
 39 (c) and 40 of the Defense Service Law, according to which religious reasons can be grounds for exemption.